urbit/examples/README.md

 can authenticate yourself and run your first examples smoothly.

 We've found it also helps to have a clone of the docs on hand in case `urbit.org` experiences high traffic.
-If you did the live install, you're now serving them automatically from your new `%examples` desk.
+If you did the network install, you're now serving them automatically from your new `%examples` desk.
 You can view them locally in your browser at:

     http://localhost:8443/~~/docs

-If you did the manual install, head over to our [docs repo](https://github.com/urbit/docs) to clone the docs manually and copy them in via Unix like you did with these examples.
+If you did the local install, head over to our [docs repo](https://github.com/urbit/docs) to clone the docs locally and copy them in manually via Unix like you did with these examples.

 > If you're running multiple ships locally, your port number will be `8444`,
 > `8445`, et cetera.
 Check your `:dojo` output for the correct local port of